 “The Lord … gathers together the outcasts of Israel.
 He heals the broken in heart, and binds up their wounds.”
 Psalm 147:2-3 NKJV

-There are so many more verses like this to grab a hold of and take as the truth of God’s desire for you.
+Finally, there are so many more verses like this to grab hold of and take as the truth of God’s desire for you.
 Brooding, being moody, being fearful, feeling small and unwanted, etc. – those things are not of God.
 In God’s transformation of you, He includes the healing of soul wounds.